gantsign/ansible-role-java/README.md

 # File name for the JDK redistributable installation file
 java_redis_filename:

-# OpenJDK Implementation (hotspot, openj9)
-# Note: support for openj9 is deprecated.
-Openj9 is not available from Eclipse
-# Adoptium.
-java_implementation: hotspot

 # Timeout for JDK download response in seconds
 java_download_timeout_seconds: 600